craigulliott/dsl_compose/README.md

         validate_greater_than 0
       end

+      # Required arguments for both DSLs and DSL methods are assumed to be standard ruby
+      # arguments by default, but can be declared as keyword arguments by passing `kwarg: true`.
+      # This is useful because sometimes keyword arguments can make your DSL more readable.
+This
+      # option does not exist for optional arguments, because optional arguments are always kwargs.
+      requires :required_keyword_argument, :symbol, kwarg: true do
+        # You should provide descriptions for your arguments.
+These descriptions will
+        # be used when generating your documentation.
+This description supports markdown
+        description "A description of the first argument for this method" end

       # All optional and required arguments can optionally accept an array of values.
 When using
       # your final DSL, a single item can be provided but will automatically be converted to an
       # array of items.
 All items in the array must be of the expected type.